TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

 Here is a rule that restricts access to your *tunnel* based on the *threat level*:

-1. Follow the steps for [Blocking Countries](##blocking-malicious-actors), then create a new rule, and assign it a name: *Block Threats*.
+1. Follow the steps for **Blocking Countries**, then create a new rule, and assign it a name: *Block Threats*.

 2. In *Field*, select *Threat Score*.
 Use the operator *greater than*, and in *Value*, pick the *threat level*, for example *10*.